Last updated: 2020-08-24

-You may only cancel a Shipment under the following three circumstances:
+Sellers may only cancel a Shipment under the following circumstances:

-- You cannot physically execute the Shipment because of Force Majeure.
+- Sellers cannot physically execute the Shipment because of Force Majeure.
 Please note that any change in market conditions or carrier availability is not a valid reason for Shipment cancellation.

 - Should there be a material discrepancy between the details entered by Buyer and the actual description of the goods or pickup times or other substantial discrepancies, you shall be entitled to cancel the Shipment and may charge Buyer for any documented and commercially reasonable costs incurred.